 I have a friend who has Parkinson´s disease and recently she was upset and depressed that her teeth were starting to become loose.
 So she went to the doctor that has been treating her illness for the past few years and was told that it´s part of the evolution of the disease.
 He insisted that she begin consuming more dairy products such as milk, cheese and yogurt, because of her body´s need for calcium.
 Since she has been making more effort to eat a whole foods plant based diet, I became concerned over the doctor´s insistence since I am completely convinced, from the latest research as well as my own experience, that dairy is quite unhealthy and, contrary to the myth we have been taught since grade school, definitely doesn’t “build strong bones and teeth”.
-The truth is, that countries with the highest incidence of osteoporosis (United States, Great Britain, Finland, Australia, etc.) are, by far, the biggest dairy consumers.
+The truth is, that countries with the highest incidence of osteoporosis (United States, Great Britain, Finland, Australia, etc.) are also the biggest dairy consumers.

 According to Dr. John McDougall: